 SINGAPORE: When Singapore company Razer chose to list in Hong Kong in 2017, the news made regional headlines.

-Razer’s listing followed not long after home-grown OSIM International had delisted from the Singapore Exchange and listed on the Hong Kong Stock Exchange as V3 Group.
+Razer’s listing followed not long after home-grown OSIM International had delisted from the Singapore Exchange and attempted to list on the Hong Kong Stock Exchange as V3 Group.

 Whenever high-profile companies and organisations move out of Singapore as their places of business and choose a competing location, it is natural for many to wonder whether the city-state has lost its aura.

 Many can still recall the spectacular merger a year earlier by Maersk Line, the world’s largest container shipping company, of its Hong Kong and Singapore offices.
 Maersk had then picked the former as its headquarters.

 Just this year, the University of Chicago’s Booth School of Business completed its move from Singapore to Hong Kong with a new Asia campus to house its flagship executive MBA programme, which had run in Singapore for more than 15 years.